Tips for Hiking with Dogs

 Grizzly’s wide chest and shorter front legs made scrambling over boulders and scurrying up bluffs difficult, but that didn’t matter because there were more than enough trails that were better suited for his stature.
 Understand your dog’s limitations and find dog-friendly trails that you will both enjoy.
 Having to hoist your dog over a fence or carry them over difficult terrain can be potentially dangerous for both you and your dog.

-2. Bring plenty of water and take breaks.
+2. Bring plenty of water and avoid hiking in the heat

 3. Be sensitive of tender paws.